Changing server language¶

 language you want, like ‘sv’ for Swedish or ‘es’ for Spanish.
 After a

 moment it will tell you the language has been processed.
-If you started
+For instance:

-a new language a new folder for that language will have emerged in the
+If you started a new language a new folder for that language will have

-existing translation with eventual new strings found in the server.
+updated the existing translation with eventual new strings found in the

-Running this command will not overwrite any existing strings so you can
+server.
+Running this command will not overwrite any existing strings so

 Next head to